GameCode64/OOTxMM-PlandoPHP/README.md

-## All credits for the randomizer project it self goes to [NAX](https://github.com/Nax).
-## I'm just someone who wanted to add a plandomizer function 😉
+## All credits for the randomizer project it self goes to [NAX](https://github.com/Nax). <br>I'm just someone who wanted to add a plandomizer function 😉

 <br><br>